 Why commercial treats are unhealthy

 Sure, you can purchase a wide variety of tasty treats at your local pet store, but are they just as healthy as all-natural food options?
 Unfortunately, the problem with commercial treats comes down to two main factors: lack of nutrition and high sugar content.
-Coupled with the fact that they’re normally comprised of fats and starches, and you’re looking at something that will ultimately jeopardize your guinea pigs’ health in the long run.
+Coupled with the fact that they’re normally comprised of fats, starches and artificial colors, and you’re looking at something that will ultimately jeopardize your guinea pigs’ health in the long run.

 Best treats for training guinea pigs